ampreeT/SourceCoop/README.md

 - checkpoint system
 - scripted scenes now filter for all players
 - re-enables flashlight functionality in multiplayer
-- fixes sniper's crashing upon
+- fixes sniper's crashing upon its first tick of running
 - fixed scientists crash when seeing a non-friendly
 - fixed npcs from not being able to shoot with anything but the shotgun
 - fixed a crash caused by round restarts